Performing a ping test

 A Ping Test will determine if an IP address or hostname is online as well as the latency between your computer and the remote address.
 It's important that you have a low ping time to any game server you have, as a high ping can result in lag caused by increased latency, or delayed gameplay.

 You first need to understand how to open a console window.
-You can find a link to a related article below which will explain how to do this.
+You can find a link to a related article below/in the sidebar, which will explain how to do this.
 Once your console is open, you will need to send the following command:

 Make sure you replace